tkurki/signalk-to-influxdb/README.md

 If enabled by black/whitelist configuration `navigation.position` updates are written to the db no more frequently than once per second.
 More frequent updates are simply ignored.

 The coordinates are written as `[lon, lat]` strings for minimal postprocessing in GeoJSON conversion.
+Optionally, coordinates can be written separately to database.
+This enable location data to be used in various ways e.g. in Grafana (mapping, functions, ...).

 The plugin creates `/signalk/vX/api/self/track` endpoint that accepts two parameters:
 - timespan in the xxxY format, where xxx is a Number and Y one of